• Tottenham Clouds

 Picture

-In 1821 Luke Howard was elected a Fellow of the Royal Society for his contributions to meteorology and he joined the Royal Meteorology Society in 1850.
+Luke Howard was elected a Fellow of the Royal Society for his contributions to meteorology in 1821 and he joined the then, British (now Royal) Meteorology Society in 1850.

 Picture